Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Introduction

-Our contributions are as follows.
-In {\bf \Cref{sec:related_work}}, we discuss prior work on neural network modularity, unlearning, and scalable oversight.
-In {\bf \Cref{sec:gradient-routing}}, we define gradient routing and comment on its practical implementation.
-Most of the paper is a tour of gradient routing applications: \begin{description}[itemsep=0pt, topsep=0pt, leftmargin=20pt] \item[\Cref{sec:mnist}] We use gradient routing to control the encodings learned by an MNIST autoencoder to split them into two halves, with each half representing different digits. \item[\Cref{sec:language_models}] We apply gradient routing to localize features in language models.
+To achieve mechanistic supervision, we propose gradient routing, a modification of backpropagation that uses data-dependent, weighted masks to control which network subregions are updated by which data points.
+By appropriately specifying these masks, a user can configure which parts of the network (parameters, activations, or modules) are updated by which data points (e.g.\ specific tokens, documents, or based on data labels).
+In this work, we apply gradient routing to a variety of problems: \begin{description}[itemsep=0pt, topsep=0pt, leftmargin=20pt] \item[\Cref{sec:mnist}] We use gradient routing to split the encoding learned by an MNIST autoencoder into two halves, with each half representing different digits.
+We do the same for a CIFAR classifier in \cref{sec:cifar}.
+In this way, we demonstrate supervised control of learned representations. \item[\Cref{sec:language_models}] We apply gradient routing to localize features in language models.
 First, we train a model that can be steered by a single scalar value, showing that feature localization is possible, even with narrowly-scoped labels.
-Next, we present {\em Expand, Route, Ablate}, an application of gradient routing that enables robust unlearning via ablation of a pre-specified network subregion.
-This unlearning is nearly as resistant to retraining as a gold-standard model never trained on the task.
-Finally, we show that this unlearning method scales to a large (0.7B) model. \item[\Cref{sec:scalable_oversight}] We apply gradient routing to the problem of scalable oversight \citep{amodei2016concrete}, where the aim is to train a performant policy despite limited access to reliable labels.
+Next, we present {\em Expand, Route, Ablate}, an application of gradient routing that enables robust removal of capabilities via ablation of a pre-specified network subregion.
+When data is partially labeled, the method outperforms all baselines, including data filtering, a gold standard of unlearning.
+Finally, we show that this unlearning method scales to a much larger (0.7B) model. \item[\Cref{sec:scalable_oversight}] We apply gradient routing to the problem of scalable oversight \citep{amodei2016concrete}, where the aim is to train a performant policy despite limited access to reliable labels.
 We train a policy network by reinforcement learning to navigate to two kinds of grid squares in a toy environment, \good{} and \bad{}.
 Using gradient routing, we localize modules responsible for these two behaviors.
 We show that we can steer the policy towards \good{} by ablating the \bad{} module.
-Gradient routing trains steerable networks even when the amount of labeled training data is small, and even when the policy is able to condition on the existence of labels.
-As a result, our method outperforms baselines, including data filtering. \end{description} In {\bf \Cref{sec:discussion}}, we discuss themes from our findings, including an observed {\bf absorption} effect, where gradient routing applied to a narrow subset of data has a broader localizing effect on capabilities related to that data.
-Absorption provides an answer to the question: ``If one has labels that are suitable for localizing undesirable computation, why not simply use those labels to filter the data?''
-When labels do not encompass all training data from which harmful capabilities arise, absorption means that localization can still occur, whereas filtering may be inadequate.
-Furthermore, localization does not explicitly influence the learned behavior of a model, a fact we exploit to achieve scalable oversight.
+Gradient routing trains steerable networks even when the amount of labeled training data is small (1\%), and even when the policy is able to condition on the existence of labels.
+As a result, our method outperforms baselines based on behavioral supervision alone. \end{description} Throughout, we find evidence of an {\bf absorption} effect, where gradient routing applied to narrow data localizes capabilities relevant to a broader superset of data.
+Absorption answers the question ``if one has labels that are suitable for localizing undesirable computation, why not use those labels to filter the data?''
+When labels do not encompass all training data from which harmful capabilities arise \citep{zhuSemiSupervised2009}, filtering may be inadequate \citep{welbl2021challenges}, whereas absorption means that localization can still occur.
+Furthermore, localization influences model internals without modifying the loss function.
+This can enable scalable oversight when perfect supervision is not feasible.